How to become an electrical engineer

 Work

-You could start as an electrical engineering technician and do training on the job to qualify as an engineer.
+You could start as an electrical engineering technician and do training on the job to become an engineer.

 Direct Application

-You can apply for jobs if you've got qualifications and several years' experience in a related area of engineering, for example electronics.
+You can apply for jobs if you've got qualifications and several years' experience in a related area of engineering, for example electronics or power generation.

 More Information